elementary/houston/CONTRIBUTING.md

 in our code, and expect all pull requests to use it.

 Some rule of thumbs for coding:

 * Never use `var`.
 Use `const` if it is only declared once, or `let`.
 * Use arrows when you can.
 * Compress code to a single line when it makes sense.
 * Use template strings
-* Single line comments go on a unique line with one blank line above
+* Single line comments go on a unique line
 * Comment what is hard or confusing to understand
+* If it's a function, it should return a promise

 **Lint your code**!
 This ensures everything stays legible, and easy to read.
 For simplicity, just run `npm run lint` before you `git commit`.